scnerd/koehn_diaspora/README.md

 # How "official" images are produced

-When a new version of Diaspora is released, I run this build and specify a `GIT_BRANCH` corresponding to the tag of the release.
-I then publish the build into my own personal repository on Docker Hub, tagged with that version and `latest`.
-There's currently no automation behind this; I just notice that a new build was released and create a corresponding new image.
+When a new version of Diaspora is released, I run this script twice.
+Once with the `--diaspora-version` flag set to the current version number, and once without, to build `master` and tag `latest`.
+It's about that simple.